Attack on Mers-el-Kébir: Attack on Mers-el-Kébir

+Valiant and Resolution fell behind Hood.
+Somerville had received information that the French naval force from Algiers, four heavy cruisers, four light cruisers and several destroyers, was steering to rendezvous with Strasbourg.
+Without Valiant and Resolution, Somerville concluded that by the time his ships came within gunnery range of Strasbourg, shortly after 9:00 p.m., he would be outnumbered by the combined French force and ill deployed for a night engagement, silhouetted against the evening twilight, giving an advantage to the French gunners.
+At 8:20 p.m., when Hood had closed to 25 nmi from Strasbourg, Somerville called off the pursuit.
+After another ineffective Swordfish attack at 8:55 p.m., Strasbourg reached Toulon on 4 July.
+The French cruiser force from Algiers missed its rendezvous with Strasbourg but arrived at Toulon on 4 July.
+During the night of 3/4 July 1940, Ariane, Danaé, Diane and Eurydice patrolled on the surface off Oran in a north–south patrol line and they remained on patrol off Oran until 8:00 p.m. on 4 July, before returning to Oran.
+On 4 July, the British submarine Pandora encountered Rigault de Genouilly off the Algerian coast, mistook her for a cruiser and sank her.
+The French Air Force (Armée de l'Air) made reprisal raids on Gibraltar, including a small night attack on 5 July, when many bombs landed in the sea.

 Actions of 8 July

 The British believed that the damage inflicted on Dunkerque and Provence was not serious and on the morning of 8 July raided Mers-el-Kébir again in Operation Lever, with Swordfish aircraft from Ark Royal.
 A torpedo hit the patrol boat Terre-Neuve, moored alongside Dunkerque, full of depth charges.
 Terre-Neuve quickly sank and the depth charges went off, causing serious damage to the battleship.
 Another attack took place on 8 July, when aircraft from the carrier Hermes attacked the Richelieu at Dakar, seriously damaging it.
-When word of the events at Dakar reached Oran, the French submarines Ariane, Diane, and Eurydice got back underway on 8 July to form a patrol line off Cape Falcon, Algeria, in case of another British attack on Oran, but the submarines encountered no British forces.
+When word of the events at Dakar reached Oran, the French submarines Ariane, Diane, and Eurydice got back underway on 8 July to form a patrol line off Cape Falcon, Algeria, in case of another British attack on Oran, which did not occur.